 Animals are not ours to experiment on, eat, wear, use for entertainment, or abuse in any other way.

-Cruel ‘Games’ to Return to Chitwan Elephant Festival in Nepal
+Cruel ‘Games’ Return to Chitwan Elephant Festival in Nepal

 Elephants in Nepal Beaten With Bullhooks and Sticks for 'Games'

-PETA's investigation footage shows elephants who were forced to participate in the cruel Chitwan Elephant Festival in Nepal being repeatedly struck and gouged with bullhooks—spear-like weapons with a sharp hook on one end—and their ears being violently yanked.
+For years, PETA has documented similar cruelty to elephants who are forced to participate in the cruel Chitwan Elephant Festival in Nepal being repeatedly struck and gouged with bullhooks—spear-like weapons with a sharp hook on one end—and their ears being violently yanked.
 Mahouts (handlers) also beat frightened elephants with other weapons, such as sticks and makeshift wooden knives.

-Using these majestic, endangered animals in silly spectacles is shameful.
+Using these intelligent, endangered animals in silly spectacles is shameful.
 Nepal should be focused on protecting them in their natural habitats, not exploiting them for human amusement.

 Mr.